-Where specific criteria have been established for a specific assurance program (e.g. ISO 22000, CCF Code), these criteria shall be applied.
+Where specific criteria have been established for a particular assurance program (e.g. ISO 27001, ISO 22000, CCF Code, HACCP System), these criteria shall be applied.

 9.1.6 Communication of audit team tasks

 The tasks given to the audit team are defined, are made known to the client, and require the audit team to: